unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 ### What it does not currently do

-- it does not write tags, NONE of them
+- It does not write tags, NONE of them.
-- it does not automagically figure out `spool_ids`
+- It does not automagically figure out `spool_ids`.

 ## Prerequisites